-Culion, a fourth class municipality in Calamianes Group of Islands, located in northern Palawan is a quiet town with a history of continuous struggle.
-From being a former leper colony, Culion holds the promise of a brigther tomorrow with its rich past and breathtaking natural wonders.
+Culion is a municipality in Calamianes Group of Islands, a quiet town with a history of continuous struggle.
+From being a former leper colony, Culion holds the promise of a brighter tomorrow with its rich past and breathtaking natural wonders.

-Culion is slowly embracing Tourism.
+Today, Culion is slowly embracing tourism.
 Unknown to many, aside from the remnants of its history, this town boasts of its natural attractions and great adventures – from diving and snorkeling to trekking and rock/cliff climbing.
-A stay in Culion, tourists will be treated to its rich history.
-A visit to their Museum and a walk in the town will make one see the evidences of it being a former leper colony with the old establishments and structures still in place.
+Tourists who visit the island town will be treated to its rich history with a tour to their museum.
+A walk around the town will make one see the evidences of it being a former leper colony with the old establishments and structures still in place.

 Experience Culion, see its beaches, old church and fort and other heritage structures, and explore its rich marine life.
 It is a town is waiting to be discovered.

 Coron is the jump-off point to Culion.
 There is a public boat from Coron port daily going to Culion for an hour and a half journey.
 The boat leaves Coron port at noon for a travel time of an hour and a half, fare P180.
 Return trip from Culion to Coron is at 7AM daily.

 Alternatively, you can charter a boat from Coron going to Culion.
 Rate starts at P3,850 for a boat that can fit up to 4 passengers; P4,400 for for 5 to 8 passengers; and P6,666 for 9 to 15 passengers.

 Going to Coron